Therapeutic Use Exemptions (TUEs)

 - Olympic Qualification Event

-Athletes participating in non-sanctioned events or events organised by the World Curling Federation but are NOT considered International Events for the purpose of the WCF Anti-Doping Rules, see below, should apply for a TUE to their National Anti-doping Organization (NADO) in accordance with the NADO rules and request recognition of the TUE from the World Curling Federation.
+Athletes participating in non-sanctioned events or events organised by the World Curling Federation but are NOT considered International Events for the purpose of the WCF Anti-Doping Rules, see below, should apply for a TUE to their National Anti-doping Organisation (NADO) in accordance with the NADO rules and request recognition of the TUE from the World Curling Federation.

 - World Senior Curling Championships